U.S. government proposes more transparency in clinical trials

 One change would require that human studies funded even partly by the NIH, including surgical procedures and behavioral therapies such as for obesity, not only be registered at ClinicalTrials.gov but also report summary results.
 Previously, there was no such requirement.

-Absent NIH funding, clinical trials assessing the safety of experimental or approved drugs regulated by the U.S. Food and Drug Administration would not have to report that data.
+Absent NIH funding, clinical trials conducted on experimental or approved drugs regulated by the U.S. Food and Drug Administration would not have to report safety data.

 But researchers would be required to report other results, a significant expansion of the current requirement, which allows data to remain secret if, for instance, they find a drug or other therapy to be ineffective.